Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Implications for Instrumental Variables and Difference-in-Differences Settings

-The previous results for the ATE and ATT have implications for estimators of the LATE and LATT when using control variables $\mathbf{X}$; a recent treatment is \cite{SUW2022}, which we follow here.
-As before, $W$ is a binary treatment.
-Now we also have a binary instrumental variable, $Z$.
+The results in Section \ref{sec:equivalence} have implications for estimators of the local average treatment effect (LATE) and the local average treatment effect on the treated (LATT) when using control variables $\mathbf{X}$; a recent treatment is \cite{SUW2022}, which we follow here.
+As before, $W$ is a treatment variable.
+We assume it to be binary, although this can be easily relaxed.
+We also have a binary instrumental variable, $Z$.